-Cardio Dance Routines Online May Improve Memory
+Cardio Dance Routines May Improve Memory

 I became interested in cardio dance, and memory several years ago when my older students began to tell me that their memories seemed to improve after they took my class.